Does wearing Invisalign® hurt? -

-You don't necessarily have to expect that wearing your Invisalign® aligners will be painful.
-At the same time, it's not uncommon for patients to notice some of minor aches or pains from time to time.
+You don't necessarily have to expect that having Invisalign® treatment will be painful.
+But at the same time, it's not realistic to presume that your aligners, or the tooth movements they create, won't cause some minor aches or pains from time to time.

 What types of discomfort are common?

-So to give you some idea of what may take place, we've broken this topic down into categories.
-Each one includes a description of the source of the discomfort, and then some simple remedies and solutions for it.
+So to give you an idea of what to expect, we've broken this topic down into categories.
+Each one includes a description of the source or cause of the pain, and then some simple remedies and solutions for it.

 Feeling pressure is a sign that your aligners are working.

-What are the chances that you'll have a problem?
+a) What are the chances that you'll have pain?

-To give you an idea of what to expect, here's what one study reported (Nedwed, 2005).
+To give you an idea of what to expect, here's what one study (Nedwed 2005) reported [page references].

-A group of Invisalign® patients were evaluated during their initial three to six months of treatment.
-During this time frame, 35% of the patients found they had no real discomfort with wearing their aligners whereas 54% did experience mild pain.
+- A group of Invisalign® patients were evaluated during their initial three to six months of treatment.

-You'll probably have the most pain when you switch to a new set of aligners.
+b) You'll probably have the most discomfort when you switch to a new set of aligners.

-Sometimes it's the act of taking out a new set of aligners that's the most uncomfortable part.
-Once again, if you'll make your switch from one set to another at night, your teeth will have some hours of adjustment before your aligners have to be removed.
+Also, it may be the act of taking your new set of aligners out that's the most uncomfortable part.
+If so, if you'll make your switch from one set to another at night, your teeth will have some hours of adjustment before your aligners have to be removed.

-Try using an OTC pain reliever to help control your pain.
+d) Try using an OTC pain reliever to manage your pain.

 Over-the-counter non-steroidal anti-inflammatory analgesics (NSAID's) can be an effective way to help to control aligner discomfort.
 Ibuprofen (Motrin, Advil), or even aspirin, can make a good choice.

 These drugs work by inhibiting the formation of some of the compounds that help to stimulate body pain receptors.
-You can get a head start on this inhibitory effect by taking a dose an hour or so before you switch to your next set of aligners.
+You can get a head start on this inhibitory effect by taking a dose of your selected NSAID an hour or so before you switch to your next set of aligners.

-Seek your dentist's advice before adjusting an aligner yourself.
+Check with your dentist before adjusting an aligner yourself.

-Obviously the needed remedy for this kind of problem is to smooth off or trim the offending aligner edge.
+Obviously the needed remedy for this problem is to smooth off or trim the offending aligner edge.
 But who will perform the adjustment, you or your dentist?

 Before attempting to make an adjustment on your own (at least for the first time) you should contact your dentist's office for advice.
 Let them explain (or show you) what types of changes are acceptable.

-Clearly the offending edge must be reduced but not so much that it compromises the aligner's fit on your teeth or its ability to create the tooth movement it was intended to produce.
+Clearly the offending edge must be reduced but not so much that it compromises the aligner's fit over your teeth or its ability to create the tooth movements it was intended to produce.
 If you do damage an aligner, it will have to be remade.
 This will impose an added cost and delay to your treatment.